 If you have a service user with an email address under your SSO domain, e.g.

-email@example.com, you can allow that user so that they will not be required to authenticate through your identity provider.
+firstname.lastname@example.org, you can exclude that user from the SSO enforcement rule so that they will not be required to authenticate through your identity provider.

-Please open a support ticket if you need to allow a user.
+Please open a support ticket if you need to exclude a service user.

 Enforce your users to authenticate with your OpenID Connect provider.
 Please open a support ticket to enable SSO with your OpenID Connect provider.